-- In the original container with the label intact. - Accompanied by doctor's orders stating the time, dose, route and reason the medication is needed at school. - Parent permission for medication form, including the signed release of information that allows the nurse to contact the physician if there is a question about the prescription.
+- In the original container with the label intact. - Accompanied by doctor's orders stating the time, dose, route, and reason the medication is needed at school. - The completed parent permission for medication form, including the signed release of information that allows the nurse to contact the physician if there is a question about the prescription.